-Devil’s Pass – A group of students travel to the Dyatlov Pass to investigate the eponymous incident.
+Devil’s Pass – A group of students travels to the Dyatlov Pass to investigate the eponymous incident.
 I didn’t like this movie the first time I watched it.
 I snickered at the “twist.”
 Then, as the days passed, it started to get under my skin.
 Perhaps it’s just the historical tie-in that makes it effective for me, but this one lingered.

 Diary of the Dead – Romero zombies with shaky cam.

 Exists – Campers are hunted by Bigfoot.
-Oddly, not even the best bigfoot shaky cam movie.
+Oddly, not even the best Bigfoot shaky cam movie.
 Disappointing since this was made by Blair Witch maker Eduardo Sanchez.

 Extraterrestrial – This time the cabin in the woods monster is an alien.
 Rape trigger warning.